MicrosoftDocs/fabric-docs/docs/data-warehouse/howto-dynamic-data-masking.md

     GO
     ```
     In this example, we have created a table `EmployeeData` with dynamic data masking applied to the `FirstName` and `SSN` columns, and a full mask of the `LastName` column.
-        - The `FirstName` column will show only the first and last two characters of the string, with `-` in the middle.
+        - The `FirstName` column shows only the first and last two characters of the string, with `-` in the middle.
-        - The `LastName` column will show `XXXX`.
+        - The `LastName` column shows `XXXX`.
-        - the `SSN` column will show `XXX-XX-` followed by the last four characters of the string.
+        - the `SSN` column shows `XXX-XX-` followed by the last four characters of the string.
 1. Select the **Run** button to execute the script.
 1. Confirm the execution of the script.
 1. The script will apply the specified dynamic data masking rules to the designated columns in your table.